tejaswigowda/book.programmingthecloud.com/src/fewtech/css/singlePageCSS.md

-# Improving the Simple Resume
+# Improving the Simple Resume with CSS

+Adding CSS to the HTML resume from earlier(lines 6-42), we can improve it's look-and-feel.

 <iframe style='border:1px dashed;width:
 100%;height:400px;background:white'